 Two Paths After Default

 Arizona gives the lender two options when a borrower defaults.
-The first, and far more common, is a trustee sale, sometimes called a non-judicial foreclosure.
+The first, and far more common, is a trustee sale.
+This is sometimes called a non-judicial foreclosure.
 The trustee sells the property at public auction without court involvement.
-The second option is judicial foreclosure, which goes through the court system and follows the same rules as mortgage foreclosures.
+The second option is judicial foreclosure, which goes through the court system.

 By virtue of his position, a power of sale is conferred upon the trustee of a trust deed under which the trust property may be sold, in the manner provided in this chapter, after a breach or default in performance of the contract or contracts, for which the trust property is conveyed as security, or a breach or default of the trust deed.

 A.R.S. § 33-807(A)The power of sale exists automatically.
 The deed of trust does not need to include specific language granting it.
-Once a default occurs, the trustee can move forward with the sale process.
+Once a default occurs, the trustee can move forward with the sale process by recording a notice of trustee sale.

 Timing and Restrictions